Adventure awaits - before they go, consider cholera protection

 cohort-4

-• c N represents number of subjects with analyzable samples at Day 1 and Day 11.
+• a N represents number of subjects with analyzable samples at Day 1 and Day 11.

-• d Prespecified success criterion was that the lower bound of the two-sided 95% confidence interval on the difference in seroconversion rate (Study 4 minus Study 1) must be greater than -10 percentage points.
+• b Prespecified success criterion was that the lower bound of the 2-sided 95% CI on the difference in seroconversion rate (Study 4 minus Study 1) must be greater than -10 percentage points.

 Efficacy in children and adolescents